wludh/ugfellows/README.md

 * Develop personal DH research projects or contribute to library DH projects.
 * Collaborate/mentor with other fellows or student groups on specific projects.

-In fall 2016, we have three fellows:
+Fall 2016 fellows:
 * [Abdur Khan](/khan/) - working on a Jekyll plugin for converting TEI to markdown.
 Also learning Ruby and Ruby on Rails to work with the [Huon d'Auvergne](huondauvergene.org) project.
 * [Aidan Valente](/valente/) - working on a Jekyll plugin for converting TEI to markdown digital archiving.
 * [Haley Soutter](/soutter/) - working on strategic communciations in the University Library.

-In winter 2017, we've added the following fellows:
+Winter 2017 fellows:
 * Arlette Hernandez - returning from Winter 2016 after studying abroad in England.
 * Will Tucker - politics major interested in text analysis of email archives.
 * Cat Spencer - research assistant on Prof. Stephanie Sandberg's *Understanding Human Trafficking* project.